stlviper/18FAGILEPROTOTYPE/mobile/README.md

 -	Enable Unknown sources in phone Settings

 ####Installation
- - Git Clone https://github.com/vencoreinc/18FAGILEPROTOTYPE.git to a directory
+ - Click on the [apk file](https://github.com/vencoreinc/18FAGILEPROTOTYPE/blob/master/mobile/FdaSearch.apk) from the above list of files
+ - Click on the view full file link which will download the file to desktop

- - Connect USB to phone and copy the apk file from the mobile sub directory from the above directory
+ - Connect USB to phone and copy the apk file that was downloaded to the phone

- - Click on Next
+ - Click on the apk file to start install process

   ![Mobile-Image-1](https://github.com/vencoreinc/18FAGILEPROTOTYPE/blob/master/mobile/images/mobile_1.png?raw=true)